Vukovar: Economy

 Port of Vukovar is situated on 1335 km of the downstream flow of Danube river, on its right coast, and is the biggest official concessioner in the Vukovar region.
 The Company focuses its business on the transshipment of general and bulk cargo.
 The Port (850m long and 45m wide) is conveniently situated on the main current of the river, enabling navigation throughout the whole year regardless of water level.

 The Port recorded productivity growth and increase in cargo transshipment from 123,570 tons in 2009 to 295,199 tons in 2011.
 The majority of transshipment was in the category of bulk cargo (237,119 tons in 2011), while packaged goods and heavy cargo accounted for a total of 58,080 tons.

 The economy of Vukovar is based on agriculture, trade, viticulture, food industry, textile industry, building materials industry, footwear industry and tourism.
 Vukovar is the largest Croatian town and river port on the Danube.
 Its economy is based on trade, farming, viticulture, livestock breeding, textiles, the food-processing industry, the footwear industry and tourism.

 However, the port infrastructure in Vukovar, only partly reconstructed, still does not meet the requirements of the market.
 The layout of the port area, particularly the access to railway tracks and the quay operational area, are technologically inappropriate and not compatible with market standards.
 There is also a lack of warehouse capacity.
 Altogether, it affects the quality of the service provided in the Port and thus decreases the port competitiveness.

 Borovo, a manufacturer of footwear located in Vukovar, ended up devastated and demolished in 1991 during the war.
 In its prime it employed 24,000 employees and tried to break into foreign markets with innovations in the manufacture of footwear, but today there are fewer than 1000 employees.

 On 7 June 1931, Borovo was founded by Czech industrialist Tomáš Baťa.
 Borovo Factory was one of the few Bata Shoes factories in the world.
 In 1933, the production of rubber and technical goods started, and Bata in the gum industry became one of the first companies in the then Kingdom of Yugoslavia.

 Between 1947 and the end of the 1980s, Borovo grew into the largest and most economically most powerful company in the production and sale of footwear and rubber in this part of Europe.
-Borovo Facory produced more than 20 million pair of shoes a year, thousands of tons of auto-rubber and rubber-technical goods, 22,000 people were employed at today's factories with more than 600 stores across the country.
+Borovo Factory produced more than 20 million pair of shoes a year, thousands of tons of auto-rubber and rubber-technical goods, 22,000 people were employed at today's factories with more than 600 stores across the country.
 This time was marked by the significant export to European and other countries.